Employment tribunals - winning your claim for unfair dismissal - the general legal tests

 - whether there were any witnesses

-If you're not sure that you've been dismissed, you may have to ask your employer to confirm this has happened.
+If you're not sure that you've been dismissed, you might have to ask your employer to confirm this has happened.

-Are you making your claim within three months of the dismissal?
+Are you making your claim within 3 months of the dismissal?

 There are strict time limits for making a claim to an employment tribunal.
-The time limit is three months minus one day after the date of your dismissal or the date when your notice period ran out.
+The time limit is 3 months less 1 day after the date of your dismissal or the date when your notice period ran out.
 You must give the exact date you were told you were dismissed.
 If you were given notice, you must know when the notice period ran out.

 Late claims are not usually accepted.
-You will have to have very strong reasons for why your claim is late and must start your claim as soon as you realise you have missed the deadline and you must also have a good chance of winning your claim.
+You will have to have very strong reasons for why your claim is late and must start your claim as soon as you realise you have missed the deadline.
+You must also have a good chance of winning your claim.

 Did your employer follow the Acas code?